Mardia-Enterprises/Fulcrum_main/backend/vector_search_mistral/README.md

 - `--top-k`: Number of results to return (default: 5)
 - `--alpha`: Weight for hybrid search (0 = sparse only, 1 = dense only) (default: 0.5)
 - `--rag`: Enable RAG processing with OpenAI
-- `--rag-mode`: RAG processing mode when --rag is enabled (choices: summarize, analyze, explain, detail) (default: summarize)
+- `--rag-mode`: RAG processing mode when --rag is enabled (choices: summarize, analyze, explain, detail, person) (default: summarize)
 - `--model`: OpenAI model to use for RAG (default: gpt-3.5-turbo)

 ## RAG Processing Modes